pesos/pesos.github.io/_posts/2018-09-08-terminal-tips.md

 When `stty echo` is run, input in the terminal will be displayed.

 ### Describe Filetype of File or Directory
-    file [file/dir]
+    file [filename or dirname]
-The command describes the type of file/directory provided as an argument along with a description of its contents.
+The command describes the type of file or directory provided as an argument along with a description of its contents.

 ### Create a typescript of terminal session
     script [dir/filename]